howtographql/howtographql/content/backend/graphql-node-typescript/8-authentication.md

 </Instruction>

-Now we start to see even more how Prisma helps you to reason about your data in a way that is more aligned with how it is represented in the underlying database.
+Now you see even more how Prisma helps you to reason about your data in a way that is more aligned with how it is represented in the underlying database.

 ### Understanding relation fields

 Notice how you're adding a new _relation field_ called `postedBy` to the `Link` model that points to a `User` instance.
 The `User` model then has a `links` field that's a list of
 `Link`s.

-To do this, we need to also define the relation by annotating the `postedBy` field with [the `@relation` attribute](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations#the-relation-attribute).
+To do this, you need to also define the relation by annotating the `postedBy` field with [the `@relation` attribute](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema/relations#the-relation-attribute).
 This is required for every relation field in your Prisma schema, and all you're doing is defining what the foreign key of the related table will be.
 So in this case, we're adding an extra field to store the `id` of the `User` who posts a `Link`, and then telling Prisma that `postedById` will be equal to the `id` field in the `User` table.